Dxk0ta/project-1/README.md

 # The Dice Is Right
  Welcome to The Dice Is Right!
 You will take turns rolling the dice.
 Every time you roll, the number you roll will add to your scoreboard, you can choose to hold or roll again, but if your scoreboard gets above 21, you will bust and your score will go back to 0!
 The player that gets closest to 21 without busting will win that round.
 You have three lives, the winner will be declared by last man standing!

-Here's the frame work! https://app.diagrams.net/#G1OazeWrMRncIdAp9xM-V7dYXsKrE-kgHx Here is the link to the game! https://github.com/Dxk0ta/project-1.git
+Here is the link! https://github.com/Dxk0ta/project-1.git

 ## Seeing the process out
 I started thinking my game out from start to finish without touching a key.
 Once I had the idea in my head, I wanted to make it come to life!
 I wanted to use Canvas, but I also wanted to make sure I grasped what I've already learned before moving on to a new skill set.
 I am beyond excited to learn and implament it in the future though!